croal99/aptos-share/README.md

 # Aptos Share

 Aptos Share is a file sharing Dapp developed based on the Aptos contract.

 It publishes file sharing information through contracts.
 It provides decentralized storage and data availability through the Walrus protocol.

 Aptos Share app can not only provide Walrus-based distributed storage, but also verify the sharing permissions of files.

 This ensures that the original file owner can gain benefits from file sharing.

+We implemented the native token transfer from Sui to Aptos using the Wormhole protocol.

+Although the Aptos Share application is deployed on the Aptos blockchain, we use the characteristics of Wormhole to connect Aptos and Sui.

+Sui users can use the Wormhole protocol to transfer native tokens to Aptos.

+After the smart contract deployed on Aptos detects the native tokens transferred by Sui users, it can provide services to Sui users.

 [Demo Web Site](https://4mxkzizfxcdbtz6vghb6usaqr9sxedv9uxxnevpzz6c997y67.walrus.site)